AT&T WirelessSM

 3. Buy a local SIM card from the country you’re visiting

-Note: If you’re a frequent traveler and are willing to budget for the additional cost, you can even buy an unlocked cheap device (for example, a flip phone) that you can bring with you on international trips.
+Note: If you’re a frequent traveler and are willing to budget for the additional cost, you can even buy an unlocked cheap device (for example, a flip phone) just for international trips.
 Take that unlocked phone with you and buy a local SIM card once you arrive.
-Insert it into your device and you’ll have a prepaid amount of credits to use for calls, texts, and data.
+Insert it into your device, and you’ll have a prepaid amount of credits to use for texts and data.
 Depending on the phone you buy, some advanced features (like 5G) may not work like they would on a smartphone.
 When you return home, just turn off the device until your next trip.

-AT&T International Day Pass is a special add-on that lets you use your AT&T plan while traveling in other countries.
-With this plan, you can use your data, make calls, and send texts in more than 210 places around the world for $12 per day.* It costs $20 per day when you're at sea and on land, but you only pay on the days you use it.
-This makes traveling easier and more convenient.
+AT&T International Day Pass lets you use your AT&T plan in other countries during land-only travel.
+For $12 a day, you can use your data, make calls, and send texts in over 210 places around the world.* You still only pay for the days you use your phone.
+Plus, you’ll never pay for more than ten days each month.

 *When added to your unlimited plan.
 Coverage and data speed vary by destination and may be changed